Optimal investment under partial information and robust VaR-type constraint: Optimal solution under partial information and VaR constraints

 {\em {\it Assumption (A)}: For any $\lambda_1\in(0,\infty)$, we have

 }

 {{ {Solving}}} problem \eqref{eq:optproblem1} we have to look at the following Lagrangian

 where $\lambda_1$, $\lambda_2$ are two multipliers for the budget and VaR-type risk constraint, and ${\bf 1}_{A}$ stands for the indicator function which gives 1 if $A$ occurs and $0$ else.
 In order to make the above problem admissible, we shall assume that $x_0\geq {\mathbb{E}}[\xi_T L {\bf 1}_{\xi_T\le \bar{\xi}}]$, where $\bar{\xi}$ will be introduced below.
-In a complete market setting, \cite{basak2001value} solve the above problem.
-Thanks to the observational market completeness, the optimal terminal wealth here takes the same form:
+In a full information setting, \cite{basak2001value} solve the above problem.
+Thanks to the transformation to a complete market setting with same filtration, the optimal terminal wealth here takes the same form:

 where $I$ is the inverse marginal utility.
 In order to emphasize the dependence on the Lagrangian multiplier and the state price, we have used the notation $X_T^*(\lambda_1,\xi_T)$.
 The upper bound $\bar{\xi}$ is defined such that $\Pop(\xi_{T}>\bar{\xi}) = \beta$.
 The lower bound $\underline{\xi}$ is defined by $I(\lambda_1 \underline{\xi}) = L$ and $\lambda_1$ is chosen such that the budget constraint is satisfied.
 The optimal terminal wealth under VaR-type constraint corresponds to the Merton solution from above (with a different Lagrangian multiplier $\lambda_1$) until the terminal wealth hits $L$ which corresponds to good market scenarios $\xi_T (\omega)<\underline{\xi}$ (``good'' as $\xi_T (\omega)$ is small).
-For bad scenarios where $\xi_T (\omega)> \bar{\xi}$ the optimal wealth again coincides with the Merton solution.
+For bad scenarios where $\xi_T (\omega)> \bar{\xi}$, the optimal wealth again coincides with the Merton solution.
 For intermediate scenarios where $\underline{\xi} \leqslant \xi_{T} (\omega) < \bar{\xi}$, the terminal wealth is kept (hedged) at the level $L$ in order to satisfy the VaR constraint.
 As the budget constraint still needs to hold, the investor pays for this by having a lower wealth in the scenarios where $\xi_T (\omega) < \underline{\xi}$ and $\xi_T (\omega)\geq \bar{\xi}$.
-The last set of scenarios corresponds to the recession states where the value of the Arrow-Debreu securities is high and the stock price is low.
+The last set of scenarios corresponds to the bad economic states where the value of the Arrow-Debreu securities is high and the stock price is low.
 Hence, an investor following a VaR optimal strategy will encounter higher losses in deep recessions than an investor in the Merton problem who is not regulated at all.
 In our setting we obtain a similar solution.
 We summarize our findings in the next theorem.

 \begin{thm} The optimal terminal wealth of problem \eqref{eq:optproblem1} is given by

 where $\underline{\xi} = U'(L)/\lambda_1$, $\bar{\xi}$ is such that $\Pop(\xi_T > \bar \xi )=\beta $ and $\lambda_1$ is the unique solution of ${\mathbb{E}} [\xi_T X_T^*]= x_0.$ \end{thm}